 Both dental procedures are fantastic options, and they can replace broken, decayed, or missing teeth.
-However, you need to know the pros and cons of dentures and implants to know which choice suits you and your budget.
-It is wise to consult with your dentist before you make a decision.
+However, you need to know the pros and cons of dentures and implants to know which treatment suits your dental needs and your budget.

-Dentures these days are made from the best materials.
-They are fitted, so they won’t fall off, slip, or impair your speech.
-Dentures are false teeth and have always been a popular procedure to improve the appearance and function of your teeth and mouth.
+Dentures these days are made from the best materials like hybrid acrylic resin and porcelain that are more durable.
+They are custom-fitted, so they will not fall off, slip, or impair your speech.
+Dentures are a set of false teeth and have always been a popular procedure to improve the appearance and function of your teeth and mouth.

 Pros of Dentures